phpseclib/phpseclib.github.io/docs/publickeys.md

 The exact parameters and return values depend on the algorithm being used.
 Check the files in the `Crypt/*/Formats/Keys` directories for specific examples.

+Note that when adding custom key formats that care should be taken to ensure that the code isn't over broad.
+For example, let's say  you wrote a custom key format that takes any string, of any length, and loads that as a specific Ed25519 private key.
+Like no matter the string that's passed to it the same Ed25519 private key is returned.
+That's cool if you want to do that but you should also understand that if you do that then `PublicKeyLoader::load()` isn't going throw an exception when an otherwise invalid RSA private key is loaded.

 ## Public Key Fingerprints
 [Public key fingerprints](https://en.wikipedia.org/wiki/Public_key_fingerprint) can be obtained by doing `$publicKey->getFingerprint($algorithm)`.
 The only supported values for `$algorithm` are `'sha256'` and `'md5'`.
 What phpseclib returns is identical to what you'd get by running `ssh-keygen -lf key.pub` on the command line.